 19. The Applicant must pay to Council an annual financial contribution toward the maintenance of Tullymorgan-Jackybulbin Road.
 The contribution must be determined in accordance with the Maclean Shire Council S.94 Contribution Plan for Maintenance of Quarry Roads, November 1994, or any subsequent relevant contributions plan adopted by Council.
-The annual contribution must be paid to Council prior to 31 July each year and reported in the Annual Review required in condition 9 of Schedule 5
+The contribution must be paid to Council within one month of the date of this consent each year and reported in the Annual Review required in condition 9 of Schedule 5.